albloomofficial/Berlin/README.md

 ### Pipfile.lock and Pipfile:
 Without getting technical, these files belong to the *pipenv* package manager.
-Generally speaking, to keep project folders and the computer as a whole more organized, it is common practive to set up *virtual environments*.
+Generally speaking, to keep project folders and the computer as a whole more organized, it is common practice to set up *virtual environments*.

 Virtual environments allow you to install modules and packages specifically to this project folder and run scripts from the environment